sirkapil/nehu/_posts/2017-07-28-trapezoidal.md

 excerpt_separator: <!--more-->
 tags: [Numerical Method]
 ---
-<p class="lead" align="left">This is one of the Newton-Cotes Formulae used for evaluating approximate numerical value of a definite integral (mostly used for finding out approximate area of any function filling to axis)  </p> <br />
+<p class="lead">This is one of the Newton-Cotes Formulae used for evaluating approximate numerical value of a definite integral (mostly used for finding out approximate area of any function filling to axis)  </p> <br />
 <!--more-->
-<div class="divider"></div>
+<div class="hr"></div>
 <h2>Why "Trapezoidal" Name ?</h2>
 It approximates the region under the graph as a trapezoid.Look at image of  trapezoidal rules in action.
 ![trapezoidal in action](//sirkapil.github.io/alpha/img/IMG_20170720_174523.jpg)